abcd-EGH/srnn-ae/README.md

 - **Sparsely Connection** reduces model complexity by selectively activating connections, improving computational efficiency and preventing overfitting.
 - **Residual Connection** facilitates training deep networks by allowing direct information flow from inputs to outputs, mitigating gradient vanishing issues.
 - **Concatenation-based Skip (Encoder-Decoder) Connection** enhances sequence-to-sequence models by directly passing encoder information to the decoder, improving contextual understanding.
+- **Variable-Skip Connection** allows the model to capture dependencies over varying time scales by systematically assigning different skip steps to each AutoEncoder in the ensemble.
+By distributing skip steps from 1 to N, the ensemble can effectively model both short-term and long-term dependencies.
+- **Bi-directional LSTM** processes sequences in both forward and backward directions, providing the model with context from both past and future, thereby improving the overall understanding of the sequence.
+- **Attention Mechanism** enables the model to focus on specific parts of the input when generating outputs, allowing it to handle longer sequences and complex alignments between input and output more effectively.
 ### Sparsely Connection
 A method in artificial neural networks where only selected nodes are connected instead of all possible nodes.
 This reduces the model's complexity and improves computational efficiency.
 It helps prevent overfitting and enhances the model's generalization capabilities.<br>
 **In the code**, the `sLSTMCell` class implements the sparsely connection.
 The key parts are found in the `masked_weight()` function and the `forward()` method.